tech7514/Stock-Analysis/README.md

 ## An Stock Analysis Scripts !

-### Scripts is able to id stock and stock yearly change and total stock volume.
+### Scripts is able to ID stock and stock yearly change and total stock volume.